 Reminders.app (Useful): You might think Reminders is an alarm app — which isn’t untrue since it does have alarm functionality — but it’s actually a to-do list app.
 Create multiple lists with multiple items in each list, then set alarms on individual items if you wish (according to time or when you enter a location).
 It syncs to iOS devices through iCloud, can be used for recurring alerts too.

 Safari.app (Very Useful): Safari is Mac’s window to the internet.
 A lot of people recommend choosing Chrome over Safari, but there are several good reasons why you shouldn’t use Chrome on a Mac.
 As for me, I’m a big fan of Opera even though it has flaws compared to other browsers.

 Stickies.app (Not Useful): Stickies lets you create and maintain “sticky notes” that sit on your desktop.
 This concept was really popular back in the early 2000s, but now that we have dedicated notes apps like Evernote and its alternatives as well as smartphone-based reminders, Stickies is little more than unnecessary clutter.

 Time Machine.app (Very Useful): Knowing how to use Time Machine is a MUST for any and all Mac users.
 This app makes it easy to migrate your personal data to a fresh Mac installation, or it can restore your system to a previous point if something ever goes catastrophically wrong.
-And it’s even easier to use with these third-party tools.
+And it’s even easier to use with these third-party data backup tools.